zarina-n/simple-js-game/README.md

 # simple-js-game
-A simple js game in the frame of JS course studying
+A simple js games file that I've created in the frame of JS course studying